oar-team/batsim/docs/installation.rst

     - Decent clang/gcc (real C++17 support).
     - Decent boost.
-    - Recent SimGrid.
+    - Recent SimGrid (at least v4.0).
+    - batprotocol-cpp.
     - ZeroMQ.
-    - Redox (`our fork <https://github.com/mpoquet/redox/tree/install-pkg-config-file>`_ has pkg-config support) and its dependencies (hiredis, libev).
+    - Intervalset.
     - RapidJSON.
-    - Pugixml.
-    - Docopt.cpp.
+    - CLI11.

     **Make sure you install versions of these packages with pkg-config support!**
     The two build systems we use rely on `pkg-config`_ to find dependencies.

     **The dependency list above may be outdated!**
-    Please refer to `Batsim packages definition`_ in kapack_ for up-to-date information --- in case of doubt, :ref:`contact_us`.
+    Please refer to the dependencies in `meson.build` for up-to-date information --- in case of doubt, :ref:`contact_us`.

 .. code:: bash